10/10 CEHR4M - Nimbler and More Agile

 With these changes - can HR still do business as usual?
 Will the existing silos of recruiting, training, employee relations, compliance, compensation, and benefits make HR less effective?
 How can HR become more nimble and agile?
 What are best practices?

-A panel of experts will discuss the technologies and economics that are driving change and what this means to HR and Organization Development professionals.
+We will have a panel discussion focusing on the technologies and economics that are driving change and what this means to HR and Organization Development professionals.
 This panel will discuss how to manage HR in Real Time.
 And, not just for the energy industry- All HR teams can become more nimble and all are invited to join us.

 12:15 – 1:00 Jim Little - Changes Driving Energy - Moving to a Service Model – Challenges Ahead